 The lower back region has five vertebrae, denoted L1-L5.
-As a group, the lumbar vertebrae produce a lordotic curve and has the largest bodies of the entire spine.
+As a group, the lumbar vertebrae produce a lordotic curve and have the largest bodies of the entire spine.
 This increase in size reflects the responsibility of the lumbar spine in supporting the entire upper body.
 L1-L5 allows movements such as flexion, extension, and lateral flexion but prevents rotation.
-(1)
+(6)

-- Spinalis: The spinalis is the smallest muscle and the nearest to the spinal column.
+- Spinalis: The spinalis is the smallest muscle here and is the nearest to the spinal column.
 Its functions are turning side to side, and it helps control your head when you’re looking up.

 - Longissimus: This is the middle part and the largest muscle of the three muscles.
 Its functions are lateral flexion and extension of the spine and help turn your head from side to side.